They say…

 The return of pub brewing to London accelerated following the opening of the pioneering Goose and Firkin in 1979.
 Another aspiring chain was Brewpubs Ltd, founded by professional brewer Roger Booth.

-Its first London outlet, launched at the end of 1980, was the Tavern.
-This was a substantial pub in Poplar, first opened around 1854 but rebuilt by Taylor Walker in 1935.
+Its first London outlet, launched at the end of 1980, was the Iron Tavern.
+This was a substantial Docklands pub in Poplar, first opened around 1854 but rebuilt by Taylor Walker in 1935.
 In the early 1960s it was one of the run by jazz and blues singer and actor Queenie Watts (1923-80) and her husband Slim.
-Bought from Taylor Walker’s successors Ind Coope, the pub was equipped with an 8 hl malt extract kit, mainly used to brew a cask bitter at around 4.4%, sold at 52p per pint.
+Bought from Taylor Walker’s successors Ind Coope, the pub was equipped with an 8 hl malt extract kit, mainly used to brew a bitter at around 4.4%, sold at 52p per pint.

 Despite the recruitment of an ex-Bass brewer, the initiative wasn’t a success.
 Brewing at both ceased in late summer 1982 and by the end of that year they’d both been sold to a new owner, Hillingdon-based beer agency and distributor B&W Beer Co.

-New owner Roger Berman decided to centralise brewing for the pubs and sell beer through his existing business from a standalone site in a Hayes industrial estate, investing £50,000 in a new kit from Mortons of Burton upon Trent with a intended annual capacity of 8,000 hl.
+New owner Roger Berman decided to centralise brewing for the and sell beer through his existing business from a standalone site in a Hayes industrial estate, investing £50,000 in a new kit from Mortons of Burton upon Trent with a intended annual capacity of 8,000 hl.
 As head brewer he recruited former Watney chemist Vincent O’Rourke, who had previously set up another pioneering microbrewery, the Raven in Brighton.
-Union produced two cask beers: Union Bitter (UB, around 3.5%) and Union Extra Bitter (UXB, around 5.1%).
+Union produced two beers: Union Bitter (UB, around 3.5%) and Union Extra Bitter (UXB, around 5.1%).

 Within a few months, however, the distribution side of the business crashed due to cash flow problems, bringing the brewery down with it.
-The business was wound up early in 1983 and both pubs closed.
+The business was wound up early in 1983 and both closed.

-The Tavern, which under B&W ownership had been turned into a ‘dancing showbar’ known as Plums Two, didn’t reopen as a pub and was eventually converted to a hostel.
-It was demolished in 2011 to make way for the Aberfeldy development, and a block of flats and a small park now stand on the site.
+The Iron Tavern, which under B&W ownership had been turned into a ‘dancing showbar’ known as Plums Two, didn’t reopen as a pub and was eventually converted to a hostel.
+It was demolished in 2011 to make way for the Aberfeldy development, and a block of flats and a small now stand on the site.

-In 1984, the reopened as the Fallen Angel, an ‘alternative’ gay pub known for its inclusive approach and its hosting of numerous community and campaigning groups including Lesbians and Gays Support the Miners.
+In 1984, the King of Beasts reopened as the Fallen Angel, an ‘alternative’ gay pub known for its inclusive approach and its hosting of numerous community and campaigning groups including Lesbians and Gays Support the Miners.
 It was also a stockist of Pitfield beers.
 It changed hands in the 1990s, becoming the Dove Regent, a sister pub to the Dove in Hackney, but was closed in 2002 and has since been converted to flats.

 Updated 6 June 2024.